Towards 2D memory technology by magnetic graphene

-Category: Environment Hits: 0In spintronics, the magnetic moment of electrons is used to transfer and manipulate information.
+Category: Environment Hits: 16In spintronics, the magnetic moment of electrons is used to transfer and manipulate information.
 An ultra-compact 2D spin-logic circuitry could be built from 2D materials that can transport the spin information over long distances and provide strong spin-polarization of charge current.
 Experiments by physicists suggest that magnetic graphene can be the ultimate choice for these 2D spin-logic devices as it efficiently converts charge to spin current and can transfer this strong spin-polarization over long distances.

 Read more https://www.sciencedaily.com/releases/2021/05/210506142123.htm